What is most valuable?

 In house, working directly with Box.

 Our pricing and licensing is excellent.
-I'd tell all Higher Ed customers to talk with Internet2.
+I'd tell all Higher Ed customers to talk with Internet2 for excellent pricing and support.

 We worked with a team of other universities and Internet2.
 That team explored the cloud storage market at the time.
 Box was the best offering we found.